Highsun/ShangZheng50-stock_cluster/README.md

 Fixed a serious error in the algorithm: Kmeans clustering is not applicable to the similarity of DTW metrics.
 It should be a clustering method that directly accepts distance matrices such as hierarchical clustering as input.

-All the results are modified and reloaded to the master branch.
+All results have been rerun and uploaded to the master branch.

 ---

 Any questions or intention to cooperate, please contact me by email: highsun910@gmail.com